Hammad1007/Cat-Lovers/Testing.md

 * cy.invoke(): used to invoke a method on the selected DOM element
 * cy.trigger(): used to trigger an event on the selected DOM element

-### Tips and Tricks to Improve Yourself
+### Tips and Tricks to Write better Automated Scripts
+Here are a few tricks and tips for you all if you wish to use cypress for E2E automated tetsing.
+Before learning this tips and tricks it might take you a few days to get used to the commands, to learn the basic keywords and commands.
+However, the key to being a master at anything is to be persistent and consistent.

 ### Sample Cypress Testing Code
 Here is a basic E2E Testing code using cypress for a Project Password Generator.
 The project can be found here: [Password Generator](https://github.com/bradtraversy/50projects50days/tree/master/password-generator)

-The project has been tested thoroughly usng Cypress commands and keywords.
+The project has been tested thoroughly using Cypress commands and keywords.
 If you have any suggestions, feel free to mention them in the discussions forum.

 ```
 describe('Project: Password Generator', () => {